Binance Review

 Warning:

 - Binance is ranked the largest cryptocurrency exchange in the world.
-The platform often facilitates the equivalent of more than US$20 billion of spot transactions in 24 hours.
+The platform often facilitates the equivalent of more than US$22 billion of spot transactions in 24 hours.

-- Binance offers numerous decentralised finance products, including spot cryptocurrency exchange, margin trading, cryptocurrency derivatives, crypto-backed loans, interest-earning savings accounts, NFT, launchpad, and more.
+- Binance New Zealand currently offers numerous products, including spot cryptocurrency exchange, margin trading, interest-earning savings accounts, NFTs and more.

-- Binance supports 378 coins and hosts 1,363 markets on its platform.
+- Binance supports 350+ coins on its platform.

 - In summary, Binance is by far the largest cryptocurrency exchange worldwide by trading volume.
-In recent times, Binance has become the go-to choice for many cryptocurrency investors and speculators.
+In recent times, Binance has become the go-to choice for many cryptocurrency investors.

 This Binance review covers the following: